manojsingha/repo1/README.md

 # repo1
-this is the first repo
+this is my first repo
+this line add as update